brunoleo223/twitter-clone/README.md

 - React Twitter Embed
 - Backend in Firebase

-An especial thanks to guys from Clever Programmer for the help.
+Special thanks to the guys at Clever Programmer for their help.